willcrisis/grails-bintray-upload-plugin/README.md

 continuous integration.
 If the application is a SNAPSHOT, or has already been deployed, the script will exit silently indicating why it skipped uploading to bintray.
 If the wrong version of java is being used or the bintray repo url is not correct, an error will occurr.
+Once the artifacts have been uploaded to bintray, the artifacts will also be published.